Repromed has an active and successful research and development program.

 Similarly, Menevit, the male fertility pill was invented by Repromed’s Professor Tremellen and developed in collaboration with Bayer Australia.
 Menevit has been shown in research studies conducted at Repromed (Menevit trial and the ADAM study) to reduce sperm DNA damage and boost IVF pregnancy rates.

 We are proud that all of our tests are carried out in-house using the latest techniques and best practice methods.
-For example, Repromed was the first – and still only – clinic in SA to offer Preimplantation Genetic Screening (PGS) and Preimplantation Genetic Diagnosis (PGD) on site.
-PGD allows our scientists to assess IVF embryos for specific genetic defects (like Cystic Fibrosis) prior to its transfer into the uterus, whereas PGS allows our scientists to confirm the correct genetic material (number of chromosomes) is present in an embryo before being transferred.
+For example, Repromed was the first – and still only – clinic in SA to offer Preimplantation Genetic Testing (PGT) on site.
+PGT allows our scientists to assess IVF embryos for specific genetic defects (like Cystic Fibrosis) prior to its transfer into the uterus, whereas PGT allows our scientists to confirm the correct genetic material (number of chromosomes) is present in an embryo before being transferred.
 The presence of extra or missing chromosomes may explain an embryo’s failure to establish or maintain a pregnancy.
-PGS may assist couples with;
+PGT may assist couples with;

 - repeated IVF failure